Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 Samuel Regester, a Methodist minister, is named president.
 Enrollment is steady at about 100 students, and debts are paid off.

-Samuel Jones, a graduate of West Point and former Confederate major general, serves as president until 1875.
+Samuel Jones, a West Point graduate and former Confederate major general, begins his presidency.
 Military training is emphasized and, in the next 15 years, only 49 students graduate.

-William H. Parker (1826-96) is president from 1875 to 1882.
-Parker, a New Yorker who was first in his class at the Naval Academy, served as a captain in the Confederate navy and founded the Confederate Naval Academy in Richmond.
+William H. Parker becomes president.
+A New Yorker who was first in his class at the Naval Academy, he served as a captain in the Confederate navy and founded the Confederate Naval Academy in Richmond.

-Augustine J. Smith, a commercial agent for a manufacturing firm from Maryland, serves as president from 1883 to 1887 and focuses on public relations activities to build support and loyalty among farmers, students and members of the state legislature.
+Augustine J. Smith, a commercial agent for a manufacturing firm from Maryland, arrives as president and focuses on building support and loyalty among farmers, students and members of the state legislature.
 Smith accumulates a debt of over $15,000 and, pleading ill health, resigns.

-With the Hatch Act creating federally funded agricultural experiment stations (AES), the Rossborough Inn becomes headquarters for Maryland’s.
+With the Hatch Act of 1887 creating federally funded agricultural experiment stations (AES), the Rossborough Inn becomes headquarters for Maryland’s Agricultural Experiment Station.

-Henry E. Alvord (1844–1904) is hired as both director of the AES and president of the college.
+Henry E. Alvord, a former Union soldier who implemented agricultural programs for Black Americans with the Freedman’s Bureau, is hired as both director of the AES and president of the college.

-The Second Morrill Act provides direct federal funding for technical education “without distinction of race or color.”
+The Second Morrill Act provides direct federal funding for technical education “without distinction of race or color,” leading to the establishment of separate land-grant institutions for Black students.

-The first Korean to earn a degree at a U.S. college, Pyon Su, is killed by a train shortly after graduating from MAC.
-He is buried in nearby Beltsville.
+Pyon Su is the first Korean to earn a degree at a U.S. college.
+He is killed by a train shortly after graduating and buried in nearby Beltsville.

 MAC fields its first football team.